Pratyush-Jain/ToDoist/README.md

 <h1 align=center> ToDoit</h1>
-Todo app to create,manage all your task at one place
+Todo app to create, manage all your tasks at one place

 ![](https://github.com/Pratyush-Jain/ToDoist/blob/master/readme/mockup_1.png)
 Use Toidoit to:
 <ul>